bsamtleben/color-ctf-walkthroughs/machines/emerald/walkthrough.md

 [..]
 ```

-The output suggests that there is an SSH server on port 22 and a nginx web server on port 8080.
+The output suggests that there is an SSH server on port 22 and an nginx web server on port 8080.
 The nginx website appears to only contain static contents:

 ![website](img/01.png)

 One part of reconnaissance is to check for hidden contents.
-This includes web directories which are not listed publicly, i.e. they need to be discovered.
+This includes web directories that are not listed publicly.
 This process is called directory busting.

 In this step, we use the tool `dirb` for directory busting.
-We need to provide an URL as well as a *wordlist* (a text file containing words that will be checked as directory or file names).
+We need to provide an URL as well as a *word list* (a text file containing words that will be checked as directory or file names).

 ```bash
 # dirb http://192.168.60.4:8080/ /usr/share/wordlists/dirb/big.txt -r